 Is it difficult to find a job in Thailand?

 Of course this is a very general question and cannot easily be answered with yes or no. However you have to keep in mind that Thailand is a developing country and thus there aren’t nearly as many well paid office jobs like in Western countries.
 The other thing is that a lot of foreigners are looking for good job opportunities because of the mentioned reasons so one thing is sure:

 It is not as easy to find a good job in Thailand as in your home country.

 But then of course it doesn’t mean it’s not possible and with the right approach I will show you here you will have a lot higher chances to find employment in Thailand than you might think.

 Do I need to speak Thai to get a job in Thailand?

-No, only English is the only language you should be fluent in.
+No, English is the only language you should be fluent in.
 I would estimate that more than 80% of foreigners working in Thailand are not fluent in the Thai language.
 But then of course you will have a lot better chances while applying for a job in Thailand if you can claim at least basic Thai language skills.